Skip to main content

 B. Biodiversity

-Biodiversity is the variety of plant and animal life in a particular habitat.
-Climate change and biodiversity are interconnected – climate change can amplify existing threats and increase biodiversity loss, with negative consequences for human well-being, but biodiversity, through the ecosystem services it supports, also makes an important contribution to both climate-change mitigation and adaptation.
+Biodiversity is the variety of living organisms and how they live and work together in a particular ecosystem.
+Climate change and biodiversity are interconnected.[1]
+Climate change can amplify existing threats and increase biodiversity loss.
+Biodiversity, through the ecosystem services it supports, also makes an important contribution to both mitigation and adaptation to climate change.

 C. Climate change